deannakylee/pmp-prep/README.md

 I'm sharing my experience, study plan, and tips to help others who are considering pursuing the PMP certification -- whether you're new to project management or looking to formalize your skills with a globally recognized credential.

+## Overview of PMP
+The Project Management Professional (PMP) is a globally recognized certification from the Project Management Institute (PMI) that validates a deep understanding of project management practices across a wide range of industries and methodologies.

+The exam covers three core domains: People, Process, and Business Environment, and reflects both traditional project management and modern Agile and hybrid approaches.
+It challenges your ability to lead teams, manage risks, deliver value, and navigate complex project scenarios in real-world environments.

 ## Prerequisites
 PMI clearly outlines eligibility requirements on their official [PMP Certification Page](https://www.pmi.org/certifications/project-management-pmp).